-Growing out of work that National League of Cities and Stanford Legal Design Lab (“the Legal Design Lab”) undertook in 2020 with the inaugural Eviction Prevention Cohort, the EPLL is open to all cities, with a special invitation to those seeking to confront racial disparities and to build knowledge across agencies and community partners.
+Growing out of work that National League of Cities and Stanford Legal Design Lab (“the Legal Design Lab”) undertook in 2020 with the inaugural Eviction Prevention Cohort, the EPLL application process was open to all cities, with a special invitation to those seeking to confront racial disparities and to build knowledge across agencies and community partners.

 Eviction prevention learning lab Details

 Teams from 30 cities in 22 states have been accepted into the Eviction Prevention Learning Lab, including:

 - Flagstaff, Arizona

 - Tucson, Arizona

 - Chicago/Cook County, Illinois